flatsiedatsie/Mi_Flower_mate_plugin/README.md

 # Mi_Flower_mate_plugin
-A plugin for Domoticz, the open source home automation software, which allows it to easily connect to Xiaomi Mi Flower Mate devices
+A plugin for Domoticz, the open source home automation software, which allows it to easily connect to Xiaomi Mi Flower Mate devices.

 ## INSTALLATION